fencsik/ProbeTrack/00readme.txt

 * motsearch01: new version of driftsearch studies with staircased exposure duration; first pilot study
+* motsearch02: identical to motsearch01, but run with paid participants
+* motsearch03: added oscillating condition, and run at different speeds
+* motsearch04: moving vs. static study

-* probetrack1: basic probetrack experiment--track 4 out of 8 with SOAs
+* probetrack01: basic probetrack experiment--track 4 out of 8 with SOAs of 0,
-  of 0, 80, 160, 320, and 1280 ms--with a 133 ms gap
+  80, 160, 320, and 1280 ms--with a 133 ms gap
-* probetrack2: added more SOAs to probetrack1--0, 40, 80, 120, 160,
+* probetrack02: added more SOAs to probetrack01--0, 40, 80, 120, 160, and 1280
-  and 1280 ms
+  ms
-* probetrack3: added multiple gap durations--133, 307, and 507 ms--and
+* probetrack03: added multiple gap durations--133, 307, and 507 ms--and more
-  more SOAs--0, 40, 80, 120, 160, 320, 960, and 1280 ms--to
+  SOAs--0, 40, 80, 120, 160, 320, 960, and 1280 ms--to probetrack01
-  probetrack1
-* probetrack4: probetrack1 with 307 ms gaps, SOAs of 0, 80, 320, and
+* probetrack04: probetrack01 with 307 ms gaps, SOAs of 0, 80, 320, and 1280 ms,
-  1280 ms, tracking 1, 2, 3, or 4 targets out of 8 disks
+  tracking 1, 2, 3, or 4 targets out of 8 disks
-* probetrack5: control for probetrack4 without gaps to estimate
-  baseline performance at each level of tracking load
+* probetrack05: control for probetrack04 without gaps to estimate baseline performance at each level of tracking load
-* probetrack6: replicates probetrack4 with more trials per cell and SOAs of 0, 40, 80, and 160 ms (didn't work; need longer SOA)
+* probetrack06: replicates probetrack04 with more trials per cell and SOAs of 0, 40, 80, and 160 ms (didn't work; need longer SOA)
-* probetrack6b: replicates probetrack4 with more trials per cell and SOAs of 0, 40, 80, and 1280 ms
+* probetrack06b: replicates probetrack04 with more trials per cell and SOAs of 0, 40, 80, and 1280 ms
-* probetrack7: replicates probetrack6b with only set sizes 3 and 4;
+* probetrack07: replicates probetrack06b with only set sizes 3 and 4; run by
-  run by CSUEB Psych 3100 in 2008-4
+  CSUEB Psych 3100 in 2008-4
-* probetrack08: replicates probetrack7 with tracking loads 2 and 4;
+* probetrack08: replicates probetrack07 with tracking loads 2 and 4; run as
-  run as pilot study to prep for dual-task experiments
+  pilot study to prep for dual-task experiments
+* probetrack09: replicates probetrack07 with tracking load 2 only

 * shifttrack2: compare tracking performance across no-disappearance, shift 0, and shift 1 conditions, with movement speeds of 6 and 10